rollkit/docs/tutorials/wordle.md

 ## 💻 Pre-requisites {#prerequisites}

 This tutorial is targeted for developers who have some experience in the [Cosmos-SDK](https://docs.cosmos.network/).
-We will go through the steps to build the rollup, but for more information on how the Cosmos-SDK components work, [check out the Cosmos-SDK Docs](https://docs.cosmos.network/).
+We will go through the steps to build the chain, but for more information on how the Cosmos-SDK components work, [check out the Cosmos-SDK Docs](https://docs.cosmos.network/).

-Additionally, we recommend that you have gone over the [GM world](/tutorials/gm-world) tutorial first to see an example of a running rollup.
+Additionally, we recommend that you have gone over the [quick start guide](/tutorials/quick-start) first to see an example of a running chain.

 You also need to have Rollkit CLI installed.
 You can install it by running: